stuartcrobinson/autobot3_wdio/README.md

 ``--notHeadless`` defaults to false - set this flag to force autobot to load a visible

-``--wsApiKey asdifuayiefewfiuhdkfhsdf`` if you don't give it your api key, it will grab it from the api_access page which will slow the tests down
+``--wsApiKey <your api key>`` if you don't give it your api key, it will grab it from the api_access page which will slow the tests down

 ``--hidePassword``  this will hide all passwords in the console and logs.  by default, only prod passwords are hidden.